antonyx/pcengines-apu-debian-cd/README.md

 This profile is designed to automate as much as possible.

-The default hostname is set to "apu", unless DHCP delivers a different name.
+The default hostname is set to "gw", unless DHCP delivers a different name.
 Default root password is "pcengines", and it is defined in "profiles/apu64.preseed".

-By default, the installer asks for the host name (this is the only thing that is manually entered).
-If you want to skip the hostname prompt, comment out the following line in "profiles/apu64.preseed":

-d-i netcfg/get_hostname seen false

-By default the installer requires that repositories be authenticated using a known gpg key.
-Uncomment the following line in "profiles/apu64.preseed" to disable that authentication.
-Warning: Insecure, not recommended.

-#d-i debian-installer/allow_unauthenticated boolean true
+If you want to change the hostname edit "profiles/apu64.preseed".

 The disk layout does not allocate a swap partition (the APU board has 2 or 4GB RAM).
 If you need swap, you can add a swapfile in root